Interested in attracting people to research? Then join the European Researchers’ Night!

-This action is meant for any legal entity that is capable of organising the event and is established in an EU Member State or Associated Country .
+This action is meant for any legal entity that is capable of organising the event and is established in the EU or an associated country .
 This will often involve coordinating regional, national or international partners.

 For example: private and public research organisations, companies, public authorities, schools, science museums, parent-teacher organisations, EU mobility centres for researchers, foundations or the media may apply.

 Any event that boosts public awareness of the positive role of research in society, especially among young people, can be supported.
 European Union funded researchers should interact as much as possible with visitors and show how their research has an impact on people’s daily lives.

 Funding covers any expenses linked to the organisation of a research outreach event.
 It can be spent on preparations and publicity, the event itself and assessment of its impact.

 This list is by no means exhaustive… be creative!